xinleihe/xinleihe.github.io/_pages/cfps.md

-Following my advisor Yang Zhang, I maintain a list of deadlines for conferences to remind me to work harder :D
+Following my advisor Yang Zhang, I maintain a list of deadlines for conferences that I am interested in :D

 ### Upcoming